 Ideally including interested students from each grade, the mission of this group is to empower the collective voice of the student body and discuss the student culture in the interest of strengthening our community.
-Traditionally, some or all members of the senior class organize meetings.
+Members are elected by their grades in September and are tasked with representing the views and interests of their grade as best they can.
 The purpose of this group is not to create a hierarchy among students, but to serve as a platform for discussing the daily life of students and school policy.
 The students in this group will not have more authority than other students.
-The student group may ask one or more of the Co-Heads to be present at certain meetings.
+The SAB meets with and without Co-Heads, depending on the discussion at hand.